 Get exclusive member benefits & effect social change.
 Join Today

+Each type of scleritis has similar symptoms, and they can worsen if the condition isn’t treated.
 Severe eye pain that responds poorly to painkillers is the main symptom of scleritis.
 Eye movements are likely to make the pain worse.
-The pain may spread throughout the entire face.
+The pain may spread throughout the entire face, particularly on the side of the affected eye.

 Some people experience little to no pain from scleritis.
 This may be because they have:

 Scleritis may occur at any age.
-Women have twice the risk as men for developing it.
-There’s no specific race or area of the world where this disease is more common.
+Women are more likely to develop it than men.
+There’s no specific race or area of the world where this condition is more common.

 You have an increased chance of developing scleritis if you have:

-Your doctor will review a detailed medical history, perform an examination, and perform laboratory evaluations to diagnose scleritis.
+Your doctor will review a detailed medical history and perform an examination and laboratory evaluations to diagnose scleritis.

 Other conditions that have symptoms similar to scleritis include: